camunda-community-hub/camunda-platform-7-mail/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![Build project with Maven](https://github.com/camunda-community-hub/camunda-bpm-mail/workflows/Build%20project%20with%20Maven/badge.svg)

-A community extension for Camunda Platform 7 to integrate emails in a process and interact with them.
+A community extension for Camunda Platform 7 to integrate emails into a process and interact with them.
 It was previously known as `camunda-bpm-mail`.

 ![Sample process](docs/sample-process.png)